 Launched in 2007, YIEP nurtures creativity among Turkish high school students by helping these aspiring business leaders acquire entrepreneurship skills.
 Currently YIEP operates in 21 provinces throughout Turkey in over 60 schools with over 2000 students.
 YIEP offers Turkish and American teachers educational materials and courses on creativity, innovation, and entrepreneurship.
 Through an on-line component, Turkish and American students also share ideas and foster mutual understanding.
 Once trained, the teachers pass this knowledge onto their students who establish virtual companies, develop innovative business ideas, and prepare business plans.
 These students showcase their innovative business ideas at product fairs, earning virtual “investment checks” from local business leader judges.
 The two winning teams announced at the fair earn a U.S. study tour.

-The Study of the United States Institute on Social Entrepreneurship for Student Leaders (SUSI-SL)
+Study of the U.S. Institutes for Student Leaders